-We moved here to reap all the benefits living in the countryside has to offer.
-Tranquility, cooler climate, noticing the changing seasons, an outdoor lifestyle, growing our own food, keeping chickens, developing our business, the list is endless and much too long to put here.
+We moved here to reap the benefits living in the countryside has to offer.
+Tranquility, cooler climate, noticing the changing seasons, an outdoor lifestyle, growing our own food, keeping chickens, re-inventing our business, the list is endless and much too long to put here.
 I love to watch how the weather moves across the land and I’m always excited at the prospect of snow.
-The landscape takes on a different feel and the views and land I’m familiar with become something different to explore.
+The landscape takes on a different feel and the views and land I’m familiar with seeing become something different to explore.

 Yorkshire is a diverse county with its bustling cities to the South, Dales to the West, Moors to the North and Coast to the East.
 Where else can you find such a contrast of landscape and change in character.
 A great place to be if you want to study the land and all its contrasts.
 Leeds is a vibrant city, there is always something happening.
 Sheffield has some wonderful features worth exploring such as its Gold route.
 The water feature outside its train station is pretty awe inspiring and does a great job of sheilding the traffic.
 It’s main aim.
 It also boasts some interesting squares and a beautiful botanical greenhouse, another place I could spend days in.
 I enjoy living here immersed in the landscape, with a good rail network which allows travel to the city but the best thing about traveling to the city is returning to my little part of this place which is home.